fdabek1/EHR-Functions/docs/models/metrics/base.md

 ## Utilization

-Metrics can be passed in one of two ways: class type and class instance.
+Metrics can be passed in one of three ways: class type, string, and class instance.

 ### Class Type